Turkey Hill Farm

 In the 1930s, Westmoreland Davis operated one of the largest turkey breeding enterprises in the country, frequently showing his champion poultry at national competitions.
 His poultry barn still stands at the highest point of Morven Park's Turkey Hill area, and interpretive signage provides details on his agricultural successes.

 Today, this area serves as an outdoor classroom, where Loudoun County students learn about nutritious foods by growing organic vegetables in the site’s raised beds, while other areas of the farm are utilized for learning about preserving wildlife habitats and building healthy soils.
-Visitors can also see the turkeys pardoned at the White House ceremony by President Obama in 2015.

 The Farmhand House